-- The HBO movie By Dawn's Early Light from The Nineties isn't exactly a cheerful story, either.
+- The HBO movie By Dawn's Early Light from The '90s isn't exactly a cheerful story, either.

 - Sebastian Shaw in the film X-Men: First Class intended to provoke both superpowers into causing World War III via the Cuban Missile Crisis, in order to wipe out humanity and allow Mutants to reign supreme over the planet.

 - Andrei Tarkovsky's film The Sacrifice features a small group of family and friends in Sweden awaiting their death by nuclear holocaust.
 But as par for the course with the director, all is not as it appears.